RakhithJK/wazuh-wazuh-wiki/Proof-of-concept-guide.md

 A good guide on how to install these components can be found at [our installation guide](https://documentation.wazuh.com/4.0/installation-guide/index.html).

 The sections below explain the required configurations to set up different use cases.

-## <a name="version"></a>Guide version
-This guide is compatible with Wazuh 4.2.0 and later.
-[Click here for older versions.](https://github.com/wazuh/wazuh/wiki/Proof-of-concept-guide/b3681f865eb671a0b0d13a1b1012477fd0d932ba)

 ## <a name="audit"></a>Auditing commands run by user